 Description du contenu de l'enseignement :

-The course covers the recent advances in international trade and macroeconomics with an emphasis on the role of firm heterogeneity.
+The course is a topics course on international trade and macroeconomics, which covers the recent advances in international trade and macroeconomics with an emphasis on the role of firm heterogeneity.
 Starting from recent models of international trade with heterogeneous firms (Melitz 2003; Chaney 2008) and its effects on the labor market, the course will rely on the theoretical modelling of the New Open Economy Macroeconomy framework (Obstfeld & Rogoff, 1995), which embeds explicit microfoundations in a dynamic general equilibrium perspective.
 The first part of the course will provide students with the essential tools to study the optimal international strategy of firms with different levels of productivity.
 The second part of the course studies the recent advances in international macroeconomics that incorporate these elements from the international trade literature, by modeling the role of the extensive margin of trade à la Melitz (2003) in an international macroeconomic setting.

 Compétence à acquérir :